Shake-FM/shakefm_bot/README.md

 ## Other repositories

-I'm planning to host this repository also on Codeberg.
-I will post the url here when this is done.
+This repository is mirrored at Codeberg: https://codeberg.org/codiflow/shakefm_bot